danfuzz/lactoserv/README.md

   * Redirect server.
   * More to come!
 TODO!
 * Path-hierarchy specificity-based endpoint configuration, for endpoints that serve multiple applications.
-(This is as opposed to, notably, Express.)
+(This is as opposed to, notably, Express's built-in routing.)
 * Can serve all of HTTP, HTTPS, and HTTP2.
 (HTTP2 will automatically downgrade to HTTPS for clients that can't do HTTP2.)
 * Implements (optional) straightforward "token bucket" / "leaky bucket" rate limiting for connections, requests, and/or sent data (bytes / bandwidth).
-* Produces standard-ish form request logs.
+* Produces request logs in a standard-ish form.
 * Produces detailed activity logs.
 * Inscrutable configuration file format.
   (To be fixed soon!
 TODO!)